ImperialCollegeLondon/rcds_intro_cpp/Chapter01/README.md

 - Navigate on the menu `Applications` and open the text editor.

-- All commands for exploration of a file and manipulation of files can be done directly from the terminal.
+- All commands for exploration and manipulation of files can be done directly from the terminal.

 ## Exercise 2 - Terminal and bash